Variational Inference for Sparse Poisson Regression: Abstract

 \section{Abstract}

-We have utilized the non-conjugate Variational Bayesian (VB) method for the problem of { the sparse} Poisson regression model.
-To provide an approximate conjugacy in the model, the likelihood is approximated by a quadratic function, which provides the conjugacy of the approximation component with the Gaussian prior on the regression coefficient.
-Three sparsity-enforcing priors are used for this problem.
-The proposed models are compared with each other and two frequentist sparse Poisson methods (LASSO and SCAD) to evaluate the estimation, prediction, and sparsity performance of the proposed methods. { In a simulation study, the proposed VB methods closely approximate the posterior parameter distribution while achieving significantly faster computation than benchmark MCMC methods.} Using several benchmark count response data sets, the prediction performance of the proposed methods is evaluated in real-world applications.
+We have utilized the non-conjugate Variational Bayesian (VB) method for the problem of the sparse Poisson regression model.
+To provide approximate conjugacy in the model, the likelihood is approximated by a quadratic function, yielding conjugacy between the approximation component and the Gaussian prior on the regression coefficient.
+Three sparsity-enforcing priors {(Laplace, Continuous Spike and Slab, and Bernoulli)} are used for this problem.
+The proposed models are compared with each other, the associated MCMC models, and two frequentist sparse Poisson methods (LASSO and SCAD) to evaluate their estimation, prediction, and sparsity performance. {In a simulation study, the proposed VB methods closely approximate the posterior parameter distribution while achieving significantly faster computation than benchmark MCMC methods.} Using several benchmark count response data sets, the prediction performance of the proposed methods is evaluated in real-world applications.

 \textbf{Keywords}: Non-conjugate Variational Bayes; Bayesian Variable Selection; Count Regression